chaowu2009/scrape_maryland_legislation/README.md

-# Maryland House Bill 2025 Project
+#  2025 MIT Breakthrough Tech AI Advisor Project

-This project was developed as part of the 2025 MIT Breakthrough Tech AI program.
+This project was developed as part of the 2025 MIT Breakthrough Tech AI Advisor program.
+I am advising four college students for four months on this DS project.

 ## Project Overview